garyyu/docs/Automated-nightly-grin-build-&-run.md

 # Overview
 This is a quick tutorial on how to have an automated nightly build of grin and run the server.
+It pulls the latest changes from github, compiles and restarts, as well as runs grin as a service.
 You can follow the same principles for wallet too.
 This was done on an Ubuntu 16.04 host.
 # Steps
 ## Build and run grin manually once
 Follow the instructions in [this tutorial](https://github.com/mimblewimble/grin/blob/master/doc/build.md) and ensure that you have the server running properly.
 You should end up with three directories: